physphase/Pause-Your-Program/README.md

 ## Known "issue"
 The paused program still registers all keyboard and mouse inputs and will "use" them as soon as the program is unpaused.
-A workaround would be to ALT+TAB out of the program.